 'What happens once the gold nuggets have made their long journey from the rainforest to Golpira?
 In other words, what do you do to the untreated pieces of gold before they become part of the Golpira jewellery collection?'

 There are different degrees of purity in gold nuggets and we only use the highest quality for our jewelry.
 Once the nuggets have been sorted, we decide ones to use for which design.
 Sometimes we come up with new designs based on the shape of a particular nugget, and sometimes we even have to drop designs because we don’t have any nuggets to match that shape.
 We then process them by hand in Germany into precious pieces of jewellery.
 We don’t manipulate the gold nuggets, so we don’t hammer, shape or even polish them.
 We leave them in their original shape, just as the gold miners found them in the river.
 We use them as they are in designs that suit them.
 Each nugget looks different, and therein lies its beauty.
 Whether its angular or matt, elongated or rough, round or shiny – no two are alike.
 Each has its own structure, shape and especially its own energy.
-The fine gold that we use to realize the designs around the gold nuggets is coming from a german refinery that delivers us with fair trade gold.
+The fine gold that we use to realize the designs around the gold nuggets is coming from a german refinery that delivers us with responsibly sourced gold.